The Apostle Saint Philip

 “Have I been with you all this time and you still don’t recognize me, Philip?

-Everyone who has seen me has seen the Father.
-‘Show us the Father,’ how can you say?”
-(Matthew 14.8; Matthew 14:9) The ancient traditions about Philip are mixed up with those about Philip the deacon and evangelist.
+The ancient traditions about Philip are mixed up with those about Philip the deacon and evangelist.

 One of the two Philips was laid to rest in Hieropolis, Phrygia, Asia Minor.
-Some ancient writers claim that Philip the apostle had three daughters, but Acts 21:8; Acts 21:9 mentions four daughters of Philip the deacon and evangelist, who are also said to be buried in Hieropolis, according to one tradition.
+Some ancient writers claim that Philip the Apostle had three daughters, but Acts 21:8; Acts 21:9 mentions four daughters of Philip the deacon and evangelist, who are also said to be buried in Hieropolis, according to one tradition.

 According to legend, while preaching in Hieropolis with Saint Bartholomew, Philip killed a large serpent in a temple dedicated to serpent worship through prayer.
 Philip also treated a large number of snake bites.
 Angry, the city governor and its pagan priest crucified Philip and Bartholomew.